gokulm/BoltOn/docs/cli.md

     dotnet new bowebapi -n <project_name>

-**-n:** Specify project name.
+**-n:** Specify the project name.
 If not specified, the folder name will be used as the project name

 Handler
 -------